 What motivates you?

 Fairness.
 Possibility.
-Translating complex ideas into digestible tools and products that help raise awareness about the challenges faced in schools and point toward solutions that can change children’s lives.
+Translating complex ideas into digestible tools that lead to real change in children’s lives.